 Resident Senior Fellow

-Jeanette Pablo joined CATF as Resident Senior Fellow to focus on strategies to spur the development of low carbon energy infrastructure while ensuring social equity and promoting healthy communities.
+Jeanette Pablo joined CATF as a Resident Senior Fellow to focus on strategies to spur the development of low carbon energy infrastructure while ensuring social equity and promoting healthy communities.

 Prior to joining CATF, Jeanette was General Counsel at the Energy Futures Initiative, a clean energy think tank founded by Ernest Moniz, the 13th Secretary of Energy where she had primary responsibility for all legal and regulatory matters.
 She was also a major contributor to EFI’s research and analysis portfolio for advancing clean energy technologies and deep decarbonization pathways.
 And, she oversaw the annual U.S. Energy and Employment Report and the Wages, Benefits, and Change Report.